Pros / The display is easy to mount and stays out of your way.

 Verdict / This backup camera is great for those seeking an inexpensive and inconspicuous system.
 Although it has its drawbacks, it’s a solid option for those willing to do a little extra installation.

-The Chuanganzhuo Backup Camera and Rearview Mirror Kit is a little different from the rest of the cameras in our review.
-The first major difference is that it’s not wireless like most of the other backup camera systems in our review.
+The Chuanganzhuo Backup Camera and Rearview Mirror Kit is a little different from the rest of the backup cameras we reviewed.
+The first major difference is that it’s not wireless like most.
 But what really sets it apart is the design of its display.

-Most backup cameras use a simple screen that you can mount on your dashboard via a suction cup or adhesive.
-This is a convenient and effective method, but it can disrupt your interior feng shui.
+Most backup cameras use a simple screen that you can mount on your dashboard via a suction cup or adhesive, such as the TadiBrothers Wireless License Plate Camera.
+This is a convenient and effective method, but it can disrupt your interior feng shui with cables draped over your dashboard and windshield.
 This backup camera does a better job of integrating with your interior and limiting clutter because it replaces your rear-view mirror rather than adding to it.
 This means that your dashboard stays clean and your interior remains more or less the same.

 The camera works great at night thanks to seven infrared LEDs.
 A water-resistant exterior protects the cam from weather damage.
 Some of the cameras we tested had undergone rigorous waterproof testing that involved submerging the camera in water for a certain period of time in order to earn an IP67 water resistance rating.
 This camera has not, but for its price we’re not really surprised.
 Tests like that cost manufacturers, which in turn costs consumers.